AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/logs.md

 ![Export *border](https://cdn.adtidy.org/content/kb/vpn/windows/logs/export.jpeg)

+**Please note**: if you encounter some problems while trying to export logs, there is an alternative way.
+Please follow these steps:

+1. Open `explorer` app

+1. Paste `%rpgramdata%/adguardvpn` in the search box

+1. Locate the folder called **Logs**

+1. Archive the folder

+1. Send it to our support team

 ## Collecting and sending trace logs

 Sometimes our support team might ask you to send the trace logs.
 To do this, you need to do the following steps:

-1. Right click the AdGuard VPN icon in the trace menu and choose *Exit AdGuard VPN*.
+1. Right click the AdGuard VPN icon in the tray menu and choose **Exit AdGuard VPN**.

 ![Exit *mobile](https://cdn.adtidy.org/content/kb/vpn/windows/logs/exit.png)

-In the opened window, agree to close the service
+Agree to close the service if you see the warning message.

 ![Attention *mobile](https://cdn.adtidy.org/content/kb/vpn/windows/logs/attention.png)

-1. Open the console (type cmd in the start panel).
+1. Open the console (type `cmd` in the start panel).

 1. Run the application with the command `C:\"Program Files (x86)"\AdGuardVpn\AdGuardVpnSvc.exe /trace` if you are using 64-bit Windows, and `C:\"Program Files"\AdGuardVpn\AdGuardVpnSvc.exe /trace` if you are using 32-bit.

 1. Reproduce the issue.
 We strongly recommend that you note the exact time when you reproduce the problem: this will help our support team to find relevant log entries and resolve the problem faster.

-1. Export the recorded logs: *Support* -> *Export logs and system info*.
+1. Export the recorded logs: **Support** -> **Export logs and system info**.

 Don't worry if your log file is large.
 We need to know as many details as possible in order to fix your problem.

 **Please note**: if you encounter some problems while trying to export logs, there is an alternative way.
 Please follow these steps:

-1. Open *My PC* and go to *ProgramData* -> *AdguardVPN* folder in Local Disc (C:)
+1. Open `explorer` app

+1. Paste `%rpgramdata%/adguardvpn` in the search box

-1. Locate the folder called *Logs*
+1. Locate the folder called **Logs**

 1. Archive the folder